CSBSJU/CSCI-130/files/labs/Lab04/Lab-I.md

    Does it look like a fair coin or a biased coin now?

    \BEGIN{Warning}
-   Your program should behave identically to the solution which can be run by double-clicking the file `FlippingACoin_Part3.exe` found in the `Executables` folder inside of your lab folder.
+   Your project should behave identically to the solution which can be run by double-clicking the file `FlippingACoin_Part3.exe` found in the `Executables` folder inside of your lab folder.

-   When done, save and close program `FlippinACoin_Part3`.
+   When done, save and close project `FlippinACoin_Part3`.
    \END{Warning}

    \BEGIN{Rubric}
-   Checkpoint 2 (65/100): A successful `FlippingACoin_Part3` program:
+   Checkpoint 2 (65/100): A successful `FlippingACoin_Part3` project:

    * simulates a biased coin that is three times more likely to generate *Heads* than *Tails*